Laragear/SubscriptionsDemo/README.md

 ### Plan groups and levels

 Plan groups allows to Subscriptions to be upgraded only to Plans of the same group, and only for "better" plans.
-This makes a clear path to subscription upgrades.
+This makes a clear path to subscription upgrades, like from "Free" to "Basic" and vice versa.

 With `group()` and the name on the group, you can add your Plans from the most basic to the more powerful.